 To facilitate the calculation of an annual data series, retail food baskets' contents are fixed over relatively long periods of time.
-Estimates of farm share denote the proportion of the consumer's dollar earned by agriculture for a basket of foods representing what American households bought at a particular period in time.
+Estimates of farm share denote the proportion of the consumer's dollar earned by agriculture for a basket of foods representing what U.S. households bought at a specific period in time.

 FSt = Q'fPft / (Q'rPr0)(CPIt/CPI0)